-Wind gusts upwards of 60 mph throughout Northeast Ohio caused power outages for FirstEnergy customers across the region, including for more than 10,000 Akron residents and more than 34,000 in Summit County.
+Wind gusts upwards of 60 mph throughout Northeast Ohio caused power outages Friday afternoon and evening for FirstEnergy customers across the region, including for more than 10,000 Akron residents and more than 34,000 in Summit County.

 The National Weather Service issued a High Wind Warning through 8 p.m.
 Friday, with downed power lines, outages and downed trees expected.